-The hydrologic unit of Nuaailua is situated on the windward flank of the East Maui Volcano.
-Nuaailua receives near-daily orographic rainfall of 118 inches per year at the coast to 280 inches per year at the mountains (Giambelluca et al., 1986).
-The high spatial variability in rainfall is evident where the mean annual rainfall decreases by about 40 inches with an average 400-foot drop in elevation in the hydrologic unit.
-Rainfall is highest during the month of April where the mean monthly rainfall across the hydrologic unit is approximately 23 inches.
-For the rest of the year, the mean monthly rainfall ranges from 11 to 19 inches.
-The driest months are June and September, during which an average of 9 to 10 inches of rain per month fall at the coast.
+The hydrologic unit of Makapipi is situated on the windward flank of the East Maui Volcano.
+Makapipi receives near-daily orographic rainfall of about 130 inches per year at the coast to 280 inches per year in the intermediate slopes.
+This rainfall drops down to about 200 inches per year in the upper slopes (Giambelluca et al., 1986).
+The high spatial variability in rainfall is evident where the mean annual rainfall decreases by about 40 inches with a 500-foot drop in elevation in the intermediate slopes.
+Rainfall is highest during the months of March, April, and December where the mean monthly rainfall across the hydrologic unit is about 19 to 20 inches.
+In March, rainfall can reach as high as 26 inches in the mountains.
+For the rest of the year, the mean monthly rainfall ranges from 11 inches to 17 inches.
+The driest months are June and September during which an average of 7 inches of rain per month fall at the coast.

 Currently, fog drip data for east Maui are very limited.
 Shade (1999) used the monthly fog drip to rainfall ratios for the windward slopes of Mauna Loa on the island of Hawaii (Table 2-3) to calculate fog drip contribution to the water-budget in windward east Maui.
 The fog drip to rainfall ratios were estimated using 1) the fog drip zone boundaries for east Maui (Giambelluca and Nullet, 1992), and 2) an illustration that shows the relationship between fog drip and rainfall for the windward slopes of Mauna Loa, island of Hawaii (Juvik and Nullet, 1995).
-This method was used to determine the contribution of fog drip in Nuaailua, which was calculated by multiplying the ratios with the monthly rainfall values (Giambelluca et al., 1986).
-Calculations show that approximately 3 percent of Nuaailua, the upper slopes of the hydrologic unit, lies in the fog drip zone (Figure 2-4) with an estimated average annual fog drip rate of 102 inches per year.
-Since a small portion of Nuaailua lies in the fog drip zone, the contribution of fog to total rainfall is insignificant.
+This method was used to determine the contribution of fog drip in Makapipi, which was calculated by multiplying the ratios with the monthly rainfall values (Giambelluca et al., 1986).
+Calculations show that approximately 38 percent of Makapipi lies in the fog drip zone (Figure 2-4) with an estimated average annual fog drip rate of 101 inches per year.
+A relatively large portion of Makapipi lies in the fog drip zone; therefore, the contribution of fog to total rainfall is significant.

+Mauna Loa on the Island of Hawali.

 Month Ratio (%)

 January-March 13

 April-June 27

 July-September 67

 October-November 40

 December 27

 Table 2-3.
-Fog drip to rainfall ratios for the windward slopes of Mauna Loa on the island of Hawaii.
+Fog drip to rainfall ratios for the windward slopes of

+Mauna Loa on the island of Hawaii.